 Vega- While Vega’s exact age is unknown, she’s believed to be at least 20.
 She has lived at the ABEF since 2014 but she is originally from Ketchikan, Alaska.
 Her name refers to Vega, the brightest star in the constellation Lyra.
 In many cultures, Lyra is portrayed as an eagle carrying a lyre.
 Vega likes to play with spruce and hemlock boughs, tear apart phone books, and bathe after her meals.
 While she doesn’t mind a varied diet, she prefers working for pieces of fresh salmon and eulachon- you can help us make sure she always has her favorites by sponsoring Vega.

-Vega’s sponsors are: Linda Kochniuk, Fred & Marsha Taylor
+Vega’s sponsors are: Linda Kochniuk, and Marsha Taylor

 Learn more about bald eagles-

 Bald Eagles (Haliaeetus leucocephalus) are the only species of fishing eagle found in North America.